What are your weaknesses?

 How do you work with two or more Executives?

 If you are applying for a role that requires you to work with two or more Executives, you will need to demonstrate that you can do this without a hitch.
-Use specific examples of how you have juggled both workloads and that you are happy to continue this.
+Use specific examples of how you have juggled both workloads and are happy to continue this.
 If this is the first time you have worked with more than one Executive, stress that you are a good organiser and can prioritise your work well.

 “I like the challenge that working for two directors can bring, and it does help keep me motivated as the work can be quite varied.
-To work effectively for both Executives, I ensure that my work is well organised, aware of any deadlines and understand each of their priorities.
+To work effectively for both Executives, I ensure that my work is well organised, aware of any deadlines, and understand each of their priorities.
 I also stress to the Executives that I need to stay in touch with them throughout the day if their work becomes more urgent than the others, and I also make sure we have regular catch-ups so that I am fully informed of their schedule.
 It can be a juggling act, but one that I enjoy.”

 How do you handle a demanding Executive?